-It’s appropriate we wrap DAR’s RMAF 2016 coverage where we came in: with Vinnie Rossi and a widescreen Marriott Tech Center view of downtown Denver and the mountain range that lends its name to this consistently enjoyable audio event.
+It’s appropriate that we wrap our RMAF 2016 coverage where we came in: with Vinnie Rossi and a widescreen Marriott Tech Center view of downtown Denver and the mountain range that lends its name to this consistently enjoyable audio event.

 By 5pm Sunday, Rossi looked tired but happy.
 “A great show!” he exhaled wearily.